linuskmr/clipyarser/README.md

     return f'Hello {name}'
 ```

-This function simply returns a string which says hello to a person.
+This function simply returns a string which says "hello" to a person.
 The name of the person is specified in the arguments of the function.

-Note that we use type hints in the function arguments.
+Note that we use **type hints** in the function arguments.
 This is necessary for `clipyarser`, because it parses the arguments from the console according to the specified types.
 So when adding an argument `age` with type `int`, `clipyarser` does the parsing and validation of an `int` for you.